 Despite the undisputable reputation of Java as a programming language, Android was long in need for a modern language.
-Kotlin filled that gap ever since it was announced as the official language for Android last year.
+Kotlin filled that gap, and has been loved by developers ever since it was announced as the official language for Android.

 Now, let’s talk about both Java and Kotlin in detail, to see which one catches your fancy: